Oklahoma Court Records

 The Difference Between Sealing and Expunging Criminal Records

 Generally, there is no difference between sealing and expunging a criminal record in Oklahoma.
 Usually, the term “expungement” refers to the destruction of a criminal record.
 When a criminal record is expunged in Oklahoma, it is only sealed and removed from public view.
-Although, under 22 Okla.
+Although under 22 Okla.
 Stat.
-Ann. § 22–19(k), sealed records may be destroyed after ten years if the records are not unsealed within that period.
+Ann. § 22–19(k), sealed records may be destroyed after ten years if the documents are not unsealed within that period.

 How to Seal a Criminal Record in Oklahoma